Brennall/HFH-SRD/Chapter07.md

 ### Creating a Criminal Guild

 A criminal guild is a group of multiple syndicates under the control of one boss.
-Criminal guilds are commonly named for the class of their boss, e.g. a thieves’ guild or assassin’s guild.
+Criminal guilds are commonly named for the class of their boss, e.g. a thieves' guild or assassin's guild.
 There are four general ways an adventurer may create a criminal guild:

 ### New Base of Operations

 An adventurer whose syndicate has reached its maximum size in its current base of operations may decide to establish a new syndicate in a new base of operations by building a hideout there and relocating some of his membership.
-The new syndicate in the new base of operations becomes part of the adventurer’s criminal guild.
+The new syndicate in the new base of operations becomes part of the adventurer's criminal guild.

-EXAMPLE: Joanna’s syndicate, based in a Class IV settlement, has reached its maximum size of 100 members.
+EXAMPLE: Joanna's syndicate, based in a Class IV settlement, has reached its maximum size of 100 members.
 In order to keep her criminal enterprise growing, Joanna builds a new hideout in a Class III settlement and moves 20 of her members there.

 ### Henchman Advancement

-If one of the adventurer’s assassin, thief, or nightblade henchmen reaches 9th level, the adventurer may fund a hideout for the henchman.
-The henchman will attract followers into a syndicate as per the rules above, and the henchman’s syndicate becomes part of the adventurer’s criminal guild.
+If one of the adventurer's assassin, thief, or nightblade henchmen reaches 9th level, the adventurer may fund a hideout for the henchman.
+The henchman will attract followers into a syndicate as per the rules above, and the henchman's syndicate becomes part of the adventurer's criminal guild.

 ### Henchman Acquisition

 An adventurer may recruit an NPC who already controls a syndicate to be a henchman.
-The new henchman’s syndicate becomes part of the adventurer’s criminal guild.
+The new henchman's syndicate becomes part of the adventurer's criminal guild.

 ### Change in Management

 An adventurer may exile, imprison, or kill an NPC who already controls a syndicate.
 He may then claim the syndicate and its members as his own.
-The Judge should roll on the Change in Management table for each of the NPC’s former henchmen and followers to see if they are successfully recruited by the adventurer.
+The Judge should roll on the Change in Management table for each of the NPC's former henchmen and followers to see if they are successfully recruited by the adventurer.
 For very large syndicates, the Judge may roll in batches of 5, 10, 25, or even 100 where appropriate.

-The adventurer’s CHA modifier is applied as a die roll modifier, along with any bonuses for Diplomacy, Intimidation, or other proficiencies.
+The adventurer's CHA modifier is applied as a die roll modifier, along with any bonuses for Diplomacy, Intimidation, or other proficiencies.
 If the adventurer is higher level than the previous leader, add a +1 bonus per level difference; apply a -1 penalty per level difference if the converse is true.
-Apply the previous leader’s CHA bonus (if any) as a penalty to the recruitment roll.
-The Judge may apply an additional modifier between -2 to +2 reflecting the adventurer’s reputation, gifts, and other attributes.
+Apply the previous leader's CHA bonus (if any) as a penalty to the recruitment roll.
+The Judge may apply an additional modifier between -2 to +2 reflecting the adventurer's reputation, gifts, and other attributes.

 ### Change in Management

 Adjusted Die Roll	Result

-2–	     		Immediate Attack
+2-	     		Immediate Attack

-3–5			Betray
+3-5			Betray

-6–8			Hesitate
+6-8			Hesitate

-9–11			Accept
+9-11			Accept

-12+			Accept with élan
+12+			Accept with elan

 ### Immediate attack means that the follower seeks immediate revenge against the adventurer and will attack him at the first available opportunity.
 Betray means that the follower will pretend to be loyal to adventurer, but will betray him if an opportunity to do so presents itself.
 Hesitate means that the follower feels conflicting loyalties.
 He will betray the adventurer if a plurality of his fellows do so, but remain loyal if not.
 Accept means that the follower becomes loyal to the character.
-Accept with élan means the offer is accepted with very good spirit, and the follower’s morale rolls receive a bonus of +1.
+Accept with 'elan means the offer is accepted with very good spirit, and the follower's morale rolls receive a bonus of +1.

 EXAMPLE: Joanna, a 14th level thief with CHA 13, assassinates Rollio, a 12th level thief with CHA 16 and four followers.
-Joanna claims Rollio’s four followers for herself, so the Judge secretly rolls to see how Rollio’s followers respond to the change in management.
-Each die roll will be at +2 (because Joanna is two levels higher than Rollio) +1 (from Joanna’s CHA) -2 (from Rollio’s CHA), for a total of +1.
+Joanna claims Rollio's four followers for herself, so the Judge secretly rolls to see how Rollio's followers respond to the change in management.
+Each die roll will be at +2 (because Joanna is two levels higher than Rollio) +1 (from Joanna's CHA) -2 (from Rollio's CHA), for a total of +1.
 The Judge rolls incredibly badly - an adjusted 3, 5, 8, and 9.
 Only one follower is loyal to Joanna.
 One is hesitant, and two plan to betray Joanna.
 Since the two betrayers are a plurality, the hesitant follower will join their attempt.

 ### Managing a Criminal Guild